Everyone is on Facebook, X (Twitter), Instagram and even TikTok. But can these social media channels help you sell more books?

-After many years of being active on social media and having accumulated reasonable followings, I would have to say that the answer to this question is no, not directly.
+I have been active on social media for years and accumulated reasonable followings.
+But I have to say that the answer to the question is no, not directly.

-I don’t know how many times a day I see; check out my book, Like my Facebook Author Page, or download my book for free.
+I don’t know how many times a day I see; check out my book, Like my Facebook Author Page, or download my ebook for free.

-My reaction to messages like these is to ignore them completely.
-Precisely the same as most people would do, I think.
+My reaction to messages like these is to ignore them.
+That’s probably what most people do, I guess.

-After all, there is a whole world out there.
+After all, there is a whole world out there who don’t know about your book.

-It seems so darn easy to keep sending messages saying, “Buy my stuff because I’m really so special.”
+It is quick, simple and easy to keep sending messages saying, “Buy my book because I’m really a special author.”

 After many experiments, misadventures, and missteps, I can honestly say that sending out hundreds of messages with a buy link to your book on Amazon is a complete waste of time and will not sell books.

-Not only that, but it is also a surefire way to create a negative image of yourself, which results in annoying people and therefore losing followers.
+Not only that, but it is also a surefire way to create a negative image of yourself, which results in annoying people and, therefore, losing friends and followers.

-Of course, I try to promote my books and would love to sell thousands of copies each month.
+Of course, I try to promote my books and would love to sell hundreds of copies each month.

-But it’s just not going to happen by merely sending out thousands of messages on social media, saying, “Buy my fantastic books.”
+But it’s not going to happen by merely posting thousands of messages on social media, saying, “Buy my fantastic books.”

-There is much more work involved in marketing books.
+There is much more work involved in marketing and promoting books.

 What sells ebooks and books?